-- Section 3 sets out the key themes arising from a review of plans and policies that may impact on the update to the RBMP; - Section 4 sets out the significant environmental effects of the plan at the RBD scale.
+- Section 2 of the report provides further detail on how we have integrated environmental considerations into the development of the plan and how we have undertaken the assessment of significant environmental effects.
+We have also set out how the consideration of alternatives has been part of the development of the plan; - Section 3 sets out the key themes arising from a review of plans and policies that may impact on the update to the RBMP; - Section 4 sets out the significant environmental effects of the plan at the river basin district scale.
 Where we have identified significant adverse effects mitigation is proposed to avoid or reduce them; - Section 5 sets out our initial proposals to monitor the significant effects of the plan; and - Finally, Section 6 provides further information on how you can comment on the plan and/or the Environmental Report and asks specific questions on which we would like to hear your views.